hollyjanedalton/mid_bootcamp_project/README.md

 Action: Save money and paper by sending 100% of the offers by postcard next time.

 #### Type of Rewards Program
-The bank offers three Rewards programs to go along with the credit card- Points, Travel, and The majority of customers who accepted the credit card offer were those send the Travel Rewards program.
+The bank offers three Rewards programs to go along with the credit card- Cash back, Points, or Air Miles.
+The majority of customers who accepted the credit card offer were those send the Air Miles program.
 ![](https://github.com/hollyjanedalton/mid_bootcamp_project/blob/master/rewards%20program.png)

 Action: Instead of offering each rewards program equally, offer a higher proportion of the Travel Rewards.